Women's Centre for Legal Aid and Counseling (WCLAC)

 |In their own words||An “independent Palestinian, not-for-profit, non-governmental organization” that aims to “address the causes and consequences of gender-based violence within the Palestinian community as well as the gender-specific effects of increasing militarisation associated with the Israeli occupation.”|

-- According to its website, “financial supporters and international project partners” in 2014 include Human Rights & International Humanitarian Law Secretariat (the “Secretariat”; joint government funding from Sweden, Switzerland, Denmark and the Netherlands), Norway, European Union, Germany, Canada, Iceland, Oxfam Novib (Netherlands), Dan Church Aid (Denmark), Bread for the World (Germany), Open Society Institute, Caritas Switzerland, UNDP, and Broederlijk Delen (Belgium).
+- Donors include Human Rights & International Humanitarian Law Secretariat (the “Secretariat”; joint government funding from Sweden, Switzerland, Denmark and the Netherlands), Norway, European Union, Germany, Canada, Iceland, Oxfam Novib (Netherlands), Dan Church Aid (Denmark), Bread for the World (Germany), Open Society Institute, Broederlijk Delen (Belgium), Caritas Switzerland, and UNDP.
 (See table below for detailed funding information.)

 - WCLAC, PMRS, and PARC support BDS initiatives through participation in activities and events, signing of petitions and initiatives, and/or membership in BDS platforms.